d3nd3/dota-report-timestamps/README.md

     - **Usage**:
         - Use the "Steam GC Login" section in the web interface to log in.
         - Or set `STEAM_USER` and `STEAM_PASS` environment variables before running the server.
+    - **Authentication**:
-    - Note: You may need to provide a Steam Guard code via the UI if prompted.
+        - You will need to provide your Steam username, password, and a Steam Guard 2FA code each time you log in.
+        - The application does not use LoginKey tokens (Steam no longer provides them reliably).
+        - **Note**: Sentry file (machine authentication) is not currently being created, so you will need to provide 2FA on every login.
+        - **Important**: To prevent Steam rate limiting errors (E84/E87), avoid frequent reconnections.
+If you encounter rate limiting errors, wait at least 24 hours before attempting to log in again.
+        - **Connection Reuse**: The application keeps the Steam connection alive and reuses it when possible.
+Avoid manually disconnecting unless necessary, as reconnecting requires re-authentication with password + 2FA.

 ### Features